technomada/cloud-from-scratch/README.md

 Create a new instance using **Debian 10** (Buster)

+* Go ahead and provision your server now, return here when you're done.

 Log in via SSH to your new server and update the system.

 ```